nettlep/learn-swift/README.md

 ###Source of Content

-  I created these while working my way through the "Laugnage Guide" section of Apple's book, "The Swift Programming Language".
+  I created these while working my way through the "Language Guide" section of Apple's book, "The Swift Programming Language".
 I feel the information from that section is represented here fairly completely and very concisely.
 Many of the samples come directly from the book.
 Some portions from the book's